-So you wanna learn about the Paleo Diet, eh?
+So you wanna learn about the Paleo Diet, aka “the Caveman Diet,” eh?

-Now, this article is SUPER long, so we took the liberty of converting it into a nicely designed guide for easy consumption (not literal consumption, unless you print it on bacon).
+Now, this guide is SUPER long, so we took the liberty of converting it into a nicely designed guide for easy consumption (not literal consumption, unless you print it on bacon).

 Grab your Beginner’s Guide to the Paleo Diet free when you sign up in the box below:

 - The one simple trick to know if your food is Paleo-friendly

 - Easy Paleo recipes for beginners to get you started

 If you can actually apply the rules of the Paleo lifestyle, you can get some pretty solid results.

 As the great Mr. Flintstone once said, “Yabadabadooooo!”